 The good news is that it's just as easy, perhaps even easier to provide direction via positive reinforcement.
 Instead of telling a teammate where they went wrong, focus on the things they did right.

 It turns out that happiness and positivity play a greater role in the success of your business than you'd ever imagine.
-If you're not fully convinced yet, take a moment to view this hilarious, yet fascinating presentation by psychologist Shawn Achor, explaining why:
+If you're not fully convinced yet, take a moment to view this hilarious and fascinating presentation by psychologist Shawn Achor, explaining why:

-A simple shift in bias toward positivity and happiness can have an immediate impact on your work experience and relationships, which are a major factor in success, motivation, and engagement.
+A simple shift in bias toward positivity and happiness can have an immediate impact on your work experience and relationships, which are major factors in success, motivation, engagement, and productivity.

 5. Stay fueled